 Juan Alaix has been the CEO of Zoetis Inc. (NYSE:ZTS) since 2012.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
+This analysis aims first to contrast CEO compensation with other large companies.
 Next, we'll consider growth that the business demonstrates.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Juan Alaix's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Zoetis Inc. has a market cap of US$49b, and is paying total annual CEO compensation of US$11m.
-(This number is for the twelve months until December 2017).
+At the time of writing, our data says that Zoetis Inc. has a market cap of US$57b, and reported total annual CEO compensation of US$12m for the year to December 2018.
 We think total compensation is more important but we note that the CEO salary is lower, at US$1.2m.
-When we examined a group of companies with market caps over US$8.0b, we found that their median CEO total compensation was US$11m.
-Once you start looking at very large companies, you need to take a broader range, because there simply aren't that many of them.
+We note that more than half of the total compensation is not the salary; and performance requirements may apply to this non-salary portion.
+We looked at a group of companies with market capitalizations over US$8.0b and the median CEO total compensation was US$11m.
+(We took a wide range because the CEOs of massive companies tend to be paid similar amounts - even though some are quite a bit bigger than others).

 Is Zoetis Inc. Growing?